mui/material-ui/docs/src/pages/customization/globals/globals.md

 ## Theme variables

-You can adjust the [theme configuration variables](/customization/theming/#theme-configuration-variables).
+Another way to override the look of all component instances is to adjust the [theme configuration variables](/customization/theming/#theme-configuration-variables).

 ```jsx
 const theme = createMuiTheme({